pauloizquierdo/shiny_quantgen/README.md

 # Shyny app for quantitative genetics

-Created by Sikta Das Adhikari, Claudia Miranda, Joanne Thompson and Paulo Izquierdo, for a Quantitative Genetics workshop website.
+Created by Sikta Das Adhikari, Claudia Miranda, Joanne Thompson and Paulo Izquierdo for a Quantitative Genetics workshop website.

 ### Dependencies
 _________________________________